 In this analysis, the concerning «innovative» power of the sector and its capacity to financialize virtually anything is demonstrated in the increasing mal-distribution of resources that has especially been on the rise in the wake of the 2008 crisis.
 This capacity has become all the more visible throughout the COVID-19 pandemic.
 For example, the growing disparity among populations in concentrated spaces like cities has been exacerbated or highlighted by the public health crisis, underlining how the impact of financialization has extended to everyday living conditions among the vast majority of the population.
 It is not an isolated phenomenon.

 To that point, a central consideration in my analysis is that global finance has de-bordered the narrowly defined notion of finance as simply «financial firms and markets,» and financial institutions generally.
+In Sassen, Saskia.
+(2016), The Global City: Enabling Economic Intermediation and Bearing Its Costs.
+City & Community 15(2)97-108, I have made a detailed analysis of how the financial system has, literally, built an operational space that is, yes, global, but marked by very specific insertions in diverse locations across the world.
 It is not so much about institutions as about a larger assemblage of institutional, legal, technical, and geographical components that function as capabilities for the financialization of more and more material and non-material elements.
+Sassen, Saskia.
+(2008).
+Territory, Authority, Rights: From Medieval to Global Assemblages.
+Princeton, NJ: Princeton University Press.
 These components include the massive incorporation of experts of algorithmic mathematics –which has radically transformed and expanded the capacity to financialize more and more material elements in particular.

 This also includes among others, a broad range of non-financial institutions, technical infrastructures, and public and private domains.
 It is precisely this larger assemblage of complex components emerging in the last two decades that has enabled finance to shake up so much of the old established order that rose after the post-World War II era.